MadBomber/debug_me/README.md

   strftime:  '%Y-%m-%d %H:%M:%S.%6N', # timestamp format
   header: true,     # Print a header string before printing the variables
   levels: 0,        # Number of additional backtrack entries to display
+  skip1:  false,    # skip 1 blank line in front of a new output block
+  skip2:  false,    # skip 2 blank lines in front of a new output block
   lvar:   true,     # Include local variables
   ivar:   true,     # Include instance variables in the output
   cvar:   true,     # Include class variables in the output